wkalt/puppetdb/architecture.md

  * Classes - Puppet classes to be included on nodes
  * Class parameters - Parameters to the classes
- * Variables - Top scope bindings that will be available within the nodes manifests
+ * Variables - Top-scope bindings that will be available within the nodes manifests
  * Environment - The puppet environment to use when compiling catalogs for the nodes
- * ACLs - It will be possible to restrict group visibility and modification to specific roles.
+ * Rules - The rules that classify nodes into this group.

+### Rules

+Rules classify nodes into groups.
+Rule inputs are node properties.
+This includes the node name, facts, and trusted data.
+Rules use an s-expression-like language to specify matches against these properties.

 ### Classes

 Classes are puppet classes defined in manifests and modules.
 We store a list of the classes we know about.
-They can be manually input or populated by querying the puppet master.
-We will need to track the difference so we don't remove manually added classes when doing automated updates.
-A class has an environment, and a list of parameters with default values.
+This list is populated by querying the puppet master.
+Each class has a list of parameters with default values.
+Classes and their parameters are contained in environments (the environment where the puppet code for that class exists).

-### Nodes

-We track a list of nodes that we know about, to aid filling in data and provide error checking.

 ### Environments

-Puppet environments specify the list of available modules and manifests.
+Puppet environments encapsulate sets of available modules and manifests (for our purposes classes and class parameters).
 We store a list of environments that we know about.
+Environments and groups can both be seen as sets containing nodes, but environments are an outcome of classification and are used to separate different versions of code available for compilation whereas groups are categories used during the process of classification in order to group classification outcomes.